“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.” - Margaret Mead

 Article: NBCNEWS; Photo: Josh Edelson / Pool via Reuters file

 Want to learn how YOU can help change your community?
-Sign up for our MOOOsletter below and stay tuned for more information about how you can change the world around you and your family.
+Sign up for our fresh email updates below and stay tuned for more information about how you can change the world around you and your family, special offers, and more.